 - Was there any progress on this project recently?

-When these questions arise, that's an indication that something needs to be changed.
+When these questions arise, it’s an indication that something needs to be changed.
 Actually, most of the time they signal that some thinking is needed before doing.

 A key aspect of getting things done is a distraction free environment.
 You can have the best task system ever, if the phone always rings, message notifications pop up, projects will never move forward.
 I’d already recognized some points to improve in my working habits during my PhD, but I’ve been trying to shape my working environment more consciously since I started working in industry.